It’s important for merchants to know about the fees for card payments, also known as ‘merchants fees’.

 - Premium, business and corporate cards have the highest fees

-- Foreign-issued cards have higher/more fees than domestic cards
+- Foreign-issued cards have higher or more fees than domestic cards

-In Australia, the few exceptions without variable fees include Square and Zeller.
-Their EFTPOS machines have a fixed fee applicable across all brands and types of cards.
+In Australia, a few exceptions without variable fees include Square and Zeller.
+Their EFTPOS machines have a fixed fee for all cards.

 Blended vs interchange plus plus fees